pgalbavy-itrs/OP5-Log-Analytics-6.x/20-Agents_module/20-01-00_Installation_and_configuration.md

 	- The sample of `agents.exe` and `agents.xml` files are in the *agents_bin/wrapper* directory;

 	- As a working directory, set the directory where the agent configuration file is located.

-1. Masteragent

-	Masteragent is software installed on the server where the Kibana is installed.
-You must upload the `MasterBeatAgent.jar`, `agent.conf` and certificate file files to the `/opt` agents directory.
-In the `agent.conf` file, enter the correct path to the certificate file.